owickstrom/idris-vimscript/README.md

 # :source %             (in Vim)
 ```

-In order to build a single example, you can compile it as bellow (this is what `make` is doing).
+In order to build a single example, you can compile it as below (this is what `make` is doing).

 ```shell
 idris examples/myfile.idr -i lib/ --codegen vim -o examples/myfile.vim